joonarafael/rotten-potatoes/README.md

 ## Pylint Style Check

 Run the bash script named `./pylint.sh` to check the style of the Python code.
 You might need to grant execution rights first with `chmod u+x pylint.sh`.

+Read the bash script contents with `cat pylint.sh` - never execute scripts you don't trust!